12. Processing Data in Groups

 ## dtype: int64

-This yielded a Series
+This yields a Series

-with a hierarchical index (row labels).
+with a hierarchical index (Section 10.1.3).

-We can always use reset_index to convert it to
+reset_index to convert it to standalone columns:

 ## gender bmicat counts